lankm/CSE_Repository/CSE_Directory/CSE_Assignments/active/CSE_4310-CV/assignment2/README.md

 As a note to the professor, I dont like to play CodeDebugSimulator.
 Having each part of the assignment essentially be to read through your code, copy-paste, clean up & debug, then implement the actual assignment is very annoying and tedious.
 90% of my time on this assignment was spend molding your code into a form fit for this assignment.
 It would be much better if you gave explicit codefiles that have TODO statments where the students need to work.

+## Required libraries

+Because the boilerplate code is from the professors code, much of the dependencies transfer over. some include:
+- sklearn
+- skimage
+- matplotlib
+- tqdm
+- numpy

 ### Keypoint Matching

 The related code files are: